 Check out this great image from Hair Loss Talk that shows the different types of hair loss treatments currently in development.

 What this means is that treating your hair loss isn’t as simple as flicking on a switch.
 Everyone behaves differently.
 Some people see results quickly; others take years.
 Some people see incredible results; others don’t see any change at all.

 Plus, hair loss becomes harder to treat the longer you let it go.
 Over time, DHT binds to your follicles, choking them of essential blood and nutrients.
-Eventually the follicle’s hair withers and the follicle itself falls dormant and dies.
+Eventually, the follicle’s hair withers and the follicle itself falls dormant and dies.

-This means there is a point where a follicle loses the ability to produce a hair and no treatment will force it to start working again.
+This means there is a point where a follicle loses the ability to produce hair, and no treatment will force it to start working again.
 If you lost your hair a long time ago, lost your hair quickly (in a few short years), or lost your hair young (late teens or early 20s), the best treatments to regrow hair may not be as effective.

 Does this mean if your hair loss is advanced that you shouldn’t attempt to treat it?
 Absolutely not.

 Like most things, there’s no way to know how well you’ll respond unless you take the plunge.
 There may also be other suitable treatments that our medical team can talk to you about.

 2. Treating Your Hair Loss is a Long-Term Commitment